Lycalopex sechurae(*)

 Türkçe: Peru çöl tilkisi

-The Sechuran fox (Lycalopex sechurae), also called the Peruvian desert fox or the Sechuran zorro, is a South American species of canid closely related to other South American "false" foxes or zorro, of which it is the smallest.
-It is found in the Sechura Desert in southwestern Ecuador and northwestern Peru.[1]
+The Sechuran fox (Lycalopex sechurae), also called the Peruvian desert fox or the Sechuran zorro, is a small South American species of canid closely related to other South American "false" foxes or zorro.
+It gets its name for being found in the Sechura Desert in northwestern Peru.[1]

 Description

-The Sechuran fox is small for a canid, weighing 2.6 to 4.2 kilograms (5.7 to 9.3 lb), with a body length of 50 to 78 centimetres (20 to 31 in) and a tail of 27 to 34 centimetres (11 to 13 in).
+The Sechuran fox is small for a canid, weighing 2.6 to 4.2 kg (5.7 to 9.3 lb), with a head-and-body length of 50 to 78 cm (20 to 31 in) and a tail of 27 to 34 cm (11 to 13 in).
 Its fur is gray agouti over most of the body, fading to white or cream coloured on the underparts.
-There are reddish brown markings on the backs of the ears, around the eyes, and on the legs.
+There are reddish-brown markings on the backs of the ears, around the eyes, and on the legs.
 The muzzle is dark grey, and a grey band runs across the chest.
 Its tail is tipped with black.
-It has small teeth, adapted to feed on insects and dry plants, with fox-like canine teeth.[3]
+It has small teeth, adapted to feed on insects and dry plants, with fox-like canine teeth.[8]

 Distribution and habitat